 Management is responsible for the other information.
-The other information comprises the information in the Group's annual report and Issuer's Report for the first quarter of 2020 (but does not include the consolidated financial statements and our auditor's report thereon), which are expected to be made available to us after the date of this auditor's report.
+The other information comprises the Annual report and Issuer's Report for the 1 Quarter 2021 (but does not include the consolidated financial statements and our auditor's report thereon), which are expected to be made available to us after the date of this auditor's report.